Mathias Nielsen: Næstved BK

 After getting his contract with FC Nordsjælland terminated, he joined Danish 2nd Division club Næstved BK.
 After only a few months in his new club, he got his contract extended until the summer 2015.
 However, he was sold in 2014.

 AC Horsens

 AC Horsens announced in July 2014, that they had signed Nielsen.
 His contract was extended with two years in July 2015 and once again in September 2016, this time until 2019.
 During his second season in the club, he became the captain of the team.

 In March 2017, Nielsen suffered a knee injury and that resulted in aa operation, that kept him out for the rest of the season.

 Randers FC

 Already in January 2019 it was confirmed, that Nielsen would join Randers FC for the 2019/20 season.

+Later career

+After a short stint in Faroese football with NSÍ Runavík, Nielsen retired from his playing career at the end of 2022.
+However, in November 2025, it was announced that Nielsen would return to football from January 2026, having signed a contract with the Danish Zealand Series club Slagelse B&I. He joined both as a player and in an off-field role, where he was given 'responsibilities for preparing the young players for senior football'."